While re-reading The 22 Immutable Laws of Marketing, the following paragraph from Chapter 13 struck me.

 - Do your photos show your product being used for the right purpose?

 - Do your models represent your target market?

 - Do your product pages emphasize your audience's preferred media (text, photos, videos)?

 - Are you using the support channels (phone, email, chat) that your target prefers?

 The rest of the market will come.
 You (the market) have probably owned a pair of Nikes even if you aren’t an athlete (the target).

-When you make a product that your target loves, the rest of the market will come.
+The rest of the market will come when you make a product that your target loves.
 Don’t let it tempt you to water down your marketing.
 Even huge companies like Nike and Coca-Cola showcase an aspirational target in their marketing.

 Fred Perrotta Newsletter